UnsignedArduino/PyGamer-AVI-player/README.md

 ## Install

-After downloading all the libraries, follow the modifications listed in [`src/main.cpp`](src/main.cpp).
+After downloading all the libraries, follow the modifications listed in [`src/main.cpp`](src/main.cpp) if you choose to use PlatformIO.

 ## FFmpeg command